niplav/site/masturbation_and_attractiveness.md

 Appendix C: Further Hypotheses
 ------------------------------

-If one wanted to find out not just that, but in which way abstinence from masturbation increases attractiveness, one might try to find out at which stage of the process how much of the benefit occurs.
+If one wanted to find out not just whether, but in which way abstinence from masturbation increases attractiveness, one might try to find out at which stage of the process how much of the benefit occurs.
 For example, abstinence might increase initial responses to cold approach